Biblical Theology

 Listen to this article

-In summary, Numbers 28:30 highlights the importance of atonement for the Israelites through the daily offering of a goat.
-This act of sacrifice symbolised the transfer of sin and guilt from the people to the animal, emphasising the ongoing need for forgiveness.
-Today, as believers in Jesus Christ, we recognise His ultimate atonement and are called to respond with repentance, faith, and a life that honours Him.
+In summary, Numbers 28:30 highlights the significance of the sin offering of a goat on the seventh day for the Israelites.
+This act of sacrifice symbolized the transfer of sin and guilt from the people to the animal, emphasizing the ongoing need for forgiveness.
+Today, as believers in Jesus Christ, we recognize His ultimate atonement and are called to respond with repentance, faith, and a life that honours Him.

 Share this: